← All Articles

 Selecting the Right AI Speaker for Your Automotive Event

 The speaker selection process for automotive AI events requires different criteria than general technology conferences.
-Based on analysis of 47 successful automotive AI events in 2023, here's what works:
+Based on our experience booking speakers for automotive events across various formats and audiences, here's what works:

 Technical Credibility Assessment: